WebAssembly/spec/md-proto/WebAssembly.md

 and associated data.

 **Validation:**
- - The version index is checked to be equal to `0xc`.
+ - The version index is required to be equal to `0xc`.
  - For each present [known section](#known-sections), the associated **Validation** clause is performed, if one is specified for the section kind.
- - Present known sections are checked to be ordered in the section sequence as they are ordered in the [enumeration of the Known Sections](#known-sections).
+ - Present known sections are required to be ordered in the section sequence as they are ordered in the [enumeration of the Known Sections](#known-sections).

 > Some representations don't represent some of the known sections literally;